The Addams Family

-The Addams Family is a fictional family created by American cartoonist Charles Addams.
+The Addams Family is a fictional family and franchise created by American cartoonist Charles Addams.
 The Addams are an eccentric old-money clan who delight in the macabre and the grotesque and are seemingly unaware or unconcerned that other people find them bizarre or frightening.
-The Addams's view in seeing their family life and interests as normal was a basis for the satire and comedy.
+The family’s view in seeing their family life and interests as normal was a basis for the satire and comedy.
 They originally appeared in a series of 150 standalone single-panel comics, about half of which were originally published in The New Yorker between 1938 and their creator's death in 1988.
 They have since appeared in other media, such as television, film, video games, comic books, a musical, and merchandise.

 The family members were unnamed until the 1960s.
 Matriarch Morticia and daughter Wednesday received their names when a licensed doll collection was released in 1962; patriarch Gomez and son Pugsley were named when the 1964 television series debuted.
-The Addams Family consists of Gomez and Morticia Addams, their children, Wednesday and Pugsley, and close family members Uncle Fester and Grandmama, (Note: Just like Fester, there are canonical differences between the various incarnations of Grandmamma Addams (Gomez's mother).
-In the two live-action feature films, both animated series, and the 1998 television film, Grandmamma is portrayed as Morticia's mother.
+The Addams Family consists of Gomez and Morticia Addams, their children, Wednesday and Pugsley, and close family members Uncle Fester and Grandmama, (Note: Just like Fester, there are canonical differences between the various incarnations of Grandmama Addams (Gomez's mother).
+In the two live-action feature films, both animated series, and the 1998 television film, Grandmama is portrayed as Morticia's mother.
 In his notes for the original cartoons, Charles Addams even refers to her as Grandma Frump, rendering her Wednesday's and Pugsley's maternal grandmother.
-In the 1964 television series and the 2019 animated film, however, she is portrayed as Gomez's mother.) their butler Lurch, and Pugsley's pet octopus, Aristotle.
+In the 1964 television series and the 2019 animated film, however, she is portrayed as Gomez's mother.
+Differently still, in the Broadway musical, Morticia refers to Grandmama as Gomez and Uncle Fester's mother, to which Gomez reacts with surprise and says that he thought she was Morticia's mother.
+Morticia later remarks that Grandmama "may not even be part of this family".) their butler Lurch, and Pugsley's pet octopus, Aristotle.
 The dimly seen Thing (later a disembodied hand) was introduced in 1954, and Gomez's Cousin Itt, Morticia's pet lion Kitty Kat and Morticia's carnivorous plant Cleopatra in 1964.
 Pubert Addams, Wednesday and Pugsley's infant brother, was introduced in the 1993 film Addams Family Values.